 Next, we addressed what to do for Containers

-And last an overview of a systematic approach to perform Network Capacity Planning
+And last an overview of a systematic approach to performing Network Capacity Planning.

 During this 2 hours training session, we looked at the reasons behind setting up an Accounting and Chargeback process, the challenges, and the benefits it can bring to your organization

 As part of the 3 components of the ACB process